 Application of Knowledge and Skills for Nursing Care

 Over the course of this unit you will study subjects relating to acute and chronic ongoing care.
 The application of communication strategies will be utilised to help you develop your self awareness and ability to deal with challenging practical situations.
 Nursing theory and practice will be also covered to include the politics of health and how models apply in practice.
 You will develop a range of key and transferable skills including problem solving and the utilisation of numeracy for practice.

 This unit will enable you to gain an understanding of nursing research and its application to practice.
 Learning experiences will introduce research terminology and theory.
 You will be proficient in searching and critiquing evidence supported by an appreciation of working through the development of information and communication technology.
 The unit will principally cover research methodologies, critical reading and writing, referencing and citation and the ability to source evidence to support the development and delivery of evidence based practice and how this is contextualised within current policy.

-Global Perspectives of Nursing
+Global Nursing and Health

 Dimensions of Health and Nursing Practice

 This unit provides you with the opportunity to analyse the evidence behind the nursing care that you deliver.
 By critically examining the concept of person centred care, the notion of holism will allow you to explore the impact of health breakdown on an individual and their families.
 Topics such as communication skills, public health, law and ethics, complex care management and collaborative working are the focus of this unit.
 Interactive teaching and learning strategies will allow you to develop interpersonal and clinical skills to help prepare you for clinical practice.